City Attorney Salary

 City attorneys must have an excellent understanding of current laws, the legal system and their municipality or city.
 They often offer their city or municipality legal advice on a wide range of issues - such as open records, human resources and contracts, among others - and so they must be knowledgeable about relevant laws and able to conduct the legal research necessary to provide accurate, useful advice to their client.

-Assistant City Attorney Job Listings
+City Attorney Job Listings

 Search for more jobs: